 Petitions must not be disrespectful, use offensive language or include malicious statements (see standing order 19.9 on qualified privilege).
 They may be written in English or te reo Māori.
-Petitioners planning to make a petition in te reo Māori or sign language should advise the relevant Chairperson at least two working days before the meeting to enable the petition be translated and reprinted, if necessary.
+Petitioners planning to present their petition in te reo or sign language should advise the chief executive in time to allow translation services to be arranged.